Semiclassical quantization conditions in strained moir\'e lattices: Semiclassical pseudodifferential operators

-\subsection{Pseudodifferential calculus on $\Sone$}
+\subsection{Pseudodifferential calculus on $\mathbb T$}

-In this subsection, we provide the relevant background on semiclassical operators on $\Sone$ (see \cite[Section 5.3]{zworski} for a detailed exposition).
-Let $\Sone=\RR/\ZZ$ and identify $\Sone$ with the fundamental domain $[0,1)$.
-A function $u\in L^2(\Sone)$ is identified with a periodic function on $\RR$ with period 1.
-For a smooth function $a(x,\xi)$ which is 1-periodic in $x$ (and belongs to some appropriate symbol class) we can define a semiclassical operator $A(h)=a(x,hD)$ through the standard quantization of $a$.
-(We write $a(x,hD)$ instead of $a(x,hD_x)$ for brevity if there is no risk of confusion.)
-Then $A(h)$ acts on 1-periodic functions via
+In this subsection, we provide the relevant background on semiclassical pseudodifferential operators on $\mathbb T$ (see \cite[Section 5.3]{zworski} for a detailed exposition).
+Let $\mathbb T=\RR/\ZZ$ and identify $\mathbb T$ with the fundamental domain $[0,1)$.
+Functions $u\in L^2(\mathbb T)$ are identified with periodic functions on $\RR$ with period 1.
+Symbols $a$ on $T^*\TT$ are identified with symbols $a(x,\xi)$ on $T^*\RR$ that are 1-periodic in $x$.
+The standard quantization of such a symbol is the semiclassical operator $A(h)=a(x,hD)$ acting on 1-periodic functions via